TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 dotnet test
 ```

-# Pact Broker
+# 9. Pact Broker
 We have gone over running tests locally with the pact files and also breaking the contract.
 Next we can see how pact broker could be used for managing the pact files and verifications.

-## Setup
+## 9.1 Setup
-Before starting the Pact Broker we will need to make a small change to the `docker-compose.yml` file.
+Before starting the Pact Broker we will need to make a small change to the `PactBroker/docker-compose.yml` file.
 In VS Code open the file and update the following:

+***File location -> `PactBroker/docker-compose.yml`***
 `PACT_BROKER_BASE_URL: 'https://localhost http://localhost http://localhost:9292 http://pact-broker:9292 http://<YOUR-PANDA>.devopsplayground.org http://<YOUR-PANDA>.devopsplayground.org:9292'`

 You will need to update `<YOUR-PANDA>` with the correct value for your instance.

-## Starting the Pact Broker in docker
+## 9.2 Starting the Pact Broker in docker
 ```
 cd ..
 cd PactBroker